CloudObjects/phpMAE/README.md

 Internally, this command first validates the class, then calls the CloudObjects CLI to upload the `.php` source file as an attachment to CloudObjects Core and, if necessary, update the `.xml` file with a configuration job.
 Deployed classes are available for phpMAE instances within moments.

 The output of the deploy command shows you the base URL of your Micro API on the public phpMAE instances.
 These instances require you to use HTTP Basic authentication to access your class.
-You have to use the namespace as the username, and the CloudObjects shared secret between that domain and _phpmae.cloudobjects.io_ as the password.
+You have to use the namespace as the username, and the CloudObjects shared secret between that domain and _phpmae.dev_ as the password.
 The command for retrieving this secret is shown to you as well.

 ### Use your class on custom instances

 You can use your class on your own private instances as well.
-Start an instance,e.g., using Docker as described above, and replace _phpmae.cloudobjects.io_ in the URL with our own instance's URL.
+Start an instance,e.g., using Docker as described above, and replace _phpmae.dev_ in the URL with our own instance's URL.

 ## Help&Support